Need to know

 Running costs can vary between models by more than $150 a year, so it pays to shop smart.

-Air con is great – great big power bills, not so much.
-Here are the key things to consider to keep your costs down:
+Air con is great, but great big power bills?
+Not so much.
+Here are the key things to consider to keep your costs down.

 Too big and you could be using more electricity than you need because the unit may run frequent short cycles to achieve the target temperature.
 Too small and it will have to work too hard to cool your space.